gideonmaina/GSM_AQ_sensor_firmware/readme.md

 * esp8266-arduino	programming esp8266 with arduino code/IDE
 * r-scripts	sensor data analysis with R
 * schematics	frizzing schematics (not updated, 2016-03-01)

-# Development

-The development is done in the beta branch.